emma-ladouceur/SeedAdditionSynthesis/README.md

 # SeedAdditionSynthesis [![DOI](https://zenodo.org/badge/237269967.svg)](https://zenodo.org/badge/latestdoi/237269967)

-Reducing dispersal limitation via seed addition increases species richness but not aboveground biomass
+Emma Ladouceur & Shane A. Blowes

-Code used to generate results, and figures for DOI: ### , and Data DOI: 10.6084/m9.figshare.12319682
+This project uses **community and biomass data**, derived from previously published **seed addition experiments**.
+The *SeedAddidionSynthesis* repository  README points to the data used, and this repository provides the **R scripts** to investigate and understand models, process data, and generate results and figures for the article:

-This project uses **community and biomass data**,derived from previously published **seed addition experiments**, this README points to the data used, and this repository provides the **R scripts** to investigate and understand models, process data, and generate results and figures.
+*Emma Ladouceur, W. Stanley Harpole, Shane A. Blowes, Christiane Roscher, Harald Auge, Eric W. Seabloom, Jonathan M. Chase.
+(2020) Reducing dispersal limitation via seed addition increases species richness but not above-ground biomass.
+Ecology Letters.
+Article DOI:  10.1111/ele.13566 & Data DOI: 10.6084/m9.figshare.12319682 *

 ### Data
 Four datasets associated with this project are found on Figshare DOI listed above.